Looking for the best Disney park for teenagers?

 To be honest, it was a little sad to list Magic Kingdom as #4 of the best Disney World Parks for teenagers.
 Because it is, well….Magic Kingdom.

-Of course, Magic Kingdom has all the classic rides like Haunted Mansion, Space Mountain and Thunder Mountain.
-But there hasn’t been too much added in the last decade that really speaks to teenagers.
+Of course, Magic Kingdom has all the classic rides like Haunted Mansion, Space Mountain, and Thunder Mountain Railroad.
+All of these rides will be teen favorites.

-So if your teenager likes Disney for the rides, there are less thrill rides on offer.
+So if your teenager likes Disney for the rides, even with Tron, there are fewer thrill rides on offer.
 However, don’t take this ranking as a complaint, “hey, it is still Disney.”

-And let’s be honest, the firework show and parades at Magic Kingdom can’t be beat.
+And let’s be honest, the fireworks show and parades at Magic Kingdom can’t be beat.

-For that reason, we definitely recommend Magic Kingdom as the evening choice for any Park Hopper day.
+For that reason, we recommend Magic Kingdom as the evening choice for any Park Hopper day.

 One of the best things about Disney with teenagers is that your family can stay after the evening show.
 And Magic Kingdom is a great park to close down with teenagers.